 It was easy to hide the pain of fibromyalgia when I worked full time and was constantly on the go.
 Hide the limp, hide the grimace, fake the smile, and no one knew how badly I physically hurt.
 These actions also hid how badly I mentally hurt too.
 The feelings of despair and failure that dogged my every waking moment—and still do.
 Then my mother was “discharged” (and I use that term loosely) from the nursing home and I was able to work from home in order to be a 24/7 nurse’s aide.

 I went from sitting at a desk to being on my feet, barely able to sit for 20 minutes at a time.
 Running a Hoyer Lift, providing bath care and other personal cares, and assisting with physical and occupational therapy.
-This on top of a full-time job, a couple of side gigs (because the full-time job pays below poverty level), keeping the homestead running, and trying to manage the household.
+This on top of a full-time job, a couple of side gigs (because the full-time job pays below the poverty level), keeping the homestead running, and trying to manage the household.
 To say that my pain levels escalated and my depression spiraled down as my pain increased would be an understatement.

 Ignoring My Fibromyalgia